-Quarantine Fatigue Is Real.
-Shaming People Won't Help.
+Quarantine Fatigue Is Real

 Third, Americans can accept that, despite our best efforts, some people will choose to engage in higher-risk activities—and instead of shaming them, we can provide them with tools to reduce any potential harms.
 Want to see your grandkids?
 Still planning to have that party?
 Meet up outside.
 Don’t share food or drinks.
 Wear masks.
 Keep your hands clean.
 And stay home if you’re sick.

 As long as the Centers for Disease Control and Prevention is silenced, local and state health departments, epidemiologists, and clinicians may need to lead the way.
 The New York City Department of Health and Mental Hygiene and faculty from Harvard Medical School each created guidance on sexual health during the coronavirus pandemic that could provide a road map for a harm-reduction approach to socializing, work environments, schools, and other settings.
-They communicated the urgent need for physical distancing and that, as the New York document puts it, “You are your safest sex partner.”
+They communicated the urgent need for physical distancing and the idea that, as the New York document puts it, “you are your safest sex partner.”
 At the same time, the New York and Harvard guidelines implicitly acknowledge that some people may choose to have sex within or outside of their households and offer tips to reduce harm in different potential scenarios, making the risk continuum clear.

 The U.S. is in the midst of an infectious-disease crisis that has wrought global devastation and taken the lives of more than 75,000 Americans to date, with no end in sight.
 But, as other epidemics have shown, trying to shame people into 100 percent risk reduction will be counterproductive.
 What Americans need now is a manual on how to have a life in a pandemic.
 If no one else provides the guidance that the CDC won’t, each of us will need to figure out our own.